 Choosing the right automated testing tool for your project is crucial.
 Before you make a decision, figure out what your test environment is like and what your expectations, resources and future development plans are.
 When deciding between the object oriented and image based technologies, consider the following factors:

 - Required test depth.
 Do you need access to the GUI objects or are does a more straightforward image approach work for you?

 - Technology scope.
 Does the application you are going to automate consist of one technology or rather a number of different technologies?
 Is it possible that the project will expand with new technologies in the future?

 - Migration and upgrade plans.
 Is your test environment going to be stable, for example on a dedicated test server?
 Will there be a need to migrate the test suites to another environment and/or platform version?

 - QA resources at hand.
-Do your test engineers have a programming experience with the underlying platform?
-Do you have enough time to get your resources trained to master the platform specific features?
+Do your test engineers have programming experience with the underlying platform?
+Do you have enough time to get your resources trained to master the platform-specific features?

 From the capability point of view, object oriented testing focuses vertically on a particular programming technology and it performs well in single technology environments.
 Some test steps out of the particular technology however can’t be usually automated with the same tool.
 Automation development costs are usually higher while maintenance costs are lower thanks to good robustness.

 Image based testing is more generic and universal.
 It performs well in environments with mixed technologies and in certain cases where object oriented tools fail or lack support of a certain feature or technology.
 Automation development costs are typically lower because of simplicity, but long term maintenance costs may be higher due to environment vulnerabilities.